Introduction of Diwali Essay 2021

 How do People Celebrate?

 Diwali Essay, Diwali is celebrated with full joy and happiness across India.
-People decorate their houses with candles, earthen mud lamps, colourful mercury lights, flowers and with other items of decorations.
+People decorate their houses with candles, earthen mud lamps, colorful mercury lights, flowers, and other items of decorations.
 People visit their family or friends and exchange gift items.
-They wish each other ‘Happy Diwali’ or ‘shubh Deepavali’ in the Hindi language.
-Worshipping of Lord Ganesha and Goddess Laxmi is done on the eve of Diwali after that prasad of Diwali puja is distributed among family members, friends and neighbours.
+They wish each other ‘Happy Diwali’ or ‘Shubh Deepavali’ in the Hindi language.
+Worshipping of Lord Ganesha and Goddess Laxmi is done on the eve of Diwali after that prasad of Diwali puja is distributed among family members, friends, and neighbors.

-She signifies strength and savage attitude of women which women mainly show in the time of need.
+She signifies the strength and savage attitude of women which women mainly show in the time of need.
 People get holidays from their office and schools on the day of Diwali.
-People working in government and also in some private offices get Diwali bonus or some extra cash for Diwali celebrations.
-Many people believe in the fact of investing their money or buying new things on the day of Diwali as this festival designate fortune, luck and wealth.
+People working in government and also in some private offices get Diwali bonuses or some extra cash for Diwali celebrations.
+Many people believe in the fact of investing their money or buying new things on the day of Diwali as this festival designates fortune, luck, and wealth.

 If you have any suggestions regarding this article then leave your suggestion in the comment box.